 Write down all your Assets – This means your Chequing, Savings, Bank balances, RSP’s, TFSA’s, Investments etc., and total them up.
 Include any large items of value.
 Car, jewelry, pension, anything else that has a monetary value that you own.

 The next step is to list all of your liabilities.
 That is anything your owe.
 This can include your credit card balances, student loans, car loan, mortgage, line of credit balance, etc. and total those up.

 Calculate net worth

 Now that you have listed out all of your assets and liabilities.
 You do simple subtraction.
 Your net worth is your assets minus your liabilities.

 This number is just your starting point.
-There is no judgement here, so don’t feel bad, no matter the number.
+There is no judgment here, so don’t feel bad, no matter the number.
 For those of you with a mortgage, or students with loans, this likely to be a big scary negative number.
 Not to worry, it will diminish with time as you pay down your debts and save up more in your assets column.

-Hopefully by doing this it will help you realize where you may need to prioritize.
+Hopefully, by doing this, it will help you realize where you may need to prioritize.
 Do you have a lot of debt?
 Are you carrying balances on your credit cards?
 Are your savings on track?
-Do you have anything stocked away for retirement yet? have you set your financial goals for the short, medium and long term?
+Do you have anything stocked away for retirement yet?
+Have you set your financial goals for the short, medium and long term?

 This exercise should help you get a clear picture of your financial situation at the moment.
 From this you can begin to build on your plans toward a debt free life and continue to build your wealth.

 Tracking your progress over time is the only way to really make headway and see the progression from debt to wealth.
 Wishing you all a rich future life!

 More from the blog...